core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Resource Directory Address Option (RDAO) {#rdao}

-The Resource Directory Address Option (RDAO) using IPv6 neighbor Discovery (ND) carries information about the address of the Resource Directory (RD).
+The Resource Directory Address Option (RDAO) using IPv6 Neighbor Discovery (ND) carries information about the address of the Resource Directory (RD).
 This information is needed when endpoints cannot discover the Resource Directory with a link-local or realm-local scope multicast address because the endpoint and the RD are separated by a Border Router